Flashfyre/Spectrite/README.md

 ## Spectrite Dungeons
 In every world, one Spectrite Dungeon will spawn somewhere, almost always a long journey from the spawn point.
 It can, however, be tracked down by crafting a Spectrite Compass and following it.
 The structure of the dungeon is fairly simple, though it should only be entered through its entrance on the surface as every other part of it is surrounded by Molten Spectrite which is much hotter than lava and will likely kill you on contact.
 This is also a good reason you probably shouldn't break any walls, though there are certain walls with paths on the other side, but none of these paths are exclusively accessed by breaking walls.
 This dungeon is also, by far, the easiest way to get Spectrite materials and items.
 The only catch is that it's full of Spectrite mobs.
 These include Spectrite Skeletons, Spectrite Wither Skeletons, Spectrite Creepers, and Spectrite Golems.
 These mobs have more health than their regular counterparts, have passive Spectrite Resistance, and will attack with Spectrite Damage which does damage equivalent to an Instant Damage effect of the same level.
 Spectrite Golems in particular will hit so hard that you need Spectrite Armour to even survive a single hit.
 Thankfully, unlike the other mobs, they aren't aggressive as long as you don't bump into them, though avoiding them could prove difficult if they are blocking your escape route.
 There are 3 floors to each dungeon with better loot with every floor.
 At the very end is a portal that lets you teleport back to the entrance so you don't have to worry about losing all that valuable loot you've collected.

+## Spectrite Skull Structures
+On occasion, a large skull-shaped building made of Spectrite Bone blocks and Spectrite Bricks will spawn, either in the Overworld or the Nether.
+In the Overworld, they will, by default, usually generate near bedrock level, but they may on rare occasion generate on the surface.
+In the Nether, they tend to generate at the lowest level that has an accessible space.
+These structures contain 5 mob spawners: 2 Spectrite Skeleton spawners, 2 Spectrite Wither Skeleton spawners, and 1 Spectrite Blaze spawner.
+With these mobs, it is quite difficult to get through this small structure on any difficulty, though at the end there is a high tier Spectrite Chest, the same as the best chest at the bottom floor of a Spectrite Dungeon.

 ## Blocks and Items